francesco-innocenti/Neuro_AI_Papers/README.md

 [Performance-optimized hierarchical models predict neural responses in higher visual cortex](https://www.pnas.org/content/111/23/8619) by Yamins et al. (2014)

-One of the first (if not the first) studies demonstration of deep convolutional neural networks as models of the visual system, showing that models with higher object recognition accuracy (i.e., performance-optimised) were better at predicting spiking macaque responses in IT to natural images and that the output layer of an optimised network better predicted IT activity at both the population and unit level whereas intermediate layers were more predictive of V4 responses.
+One of the first (if not the first) demonstration of deep convolutional neural networks as models of the visual system, showing that models with higher object recognition accuracy were better at predicting spiking macaque IT responses to natural images, and that the output layer of an optimised network better predicted IT activity at both the population and unit level whereas intermediate layers were more predictive of V4 responses.

 ### Audition